-Pediatric Hypertelorism
+Pediatric hypertelorism

-It is important that assessment and treatment for hypertelorism take place in the setting of a multidisciplinary craniofacial team, like we have at Children’s Health℠.
+It is important that assessment and treatment for hypertelorism (hy·per·tel·or·ism) take place in the setting of a multidisciplinary craniofacial team, like we have at Children’s Health℠.

 The combination of in-house pediatric plastic surgeons experienced in treating complex craniofacial conditions and pediatric oral and maxillofacial surgeons together with pediatric craniofacial orthodontists, pediatric dentists and developmental psychologists is important to provide the best care for the child.

-What is Pediatric Hypertelorism?
+What is pediatric hypertelorism?

 Hypertelorism is a term used to describe an abnormally large distance between the eyes.
 It refers to the position of the bony orbits, the ‘eye sockets,’ in which the eyes lie, in the skull.
 Hypertelorism is not a diagnosis in itself; rather, it is a feature that can have many underlying causes, either due to a mass pushing the two orbits apart, a cleft in the bone between the eyes or as part of a syndrome.